Catherine, Princess of Wales, announces she has cancer - KESQ

 “The surgery was successful.
 However, tests after the operation found cancer had been present.
 My medical team therefore advised that I should undergo a course of preventative chemotherapy and I am now in the early stages of that treatment.”

-Kate continued that her diagnosis was “a huge shock” and that “William and I have been doing everything we can to process and manage this privately for the sake of our young family.”
+Kate continued that “William and I have been doing everything we can to process and manage this privately for the sake of our young family.”

 The princess added, “As you can imagine, this has taken time.
 It has taken me time to recover from major surgery in order to start my treatment.
 But, most importantly, it has taken us time to explain everything to George, Charlotte and Louis in a way that is appropriate for them, and to reassure them that I am going to be ok.”